synopse/mORMot/SQLite3/Samples/36 - Simple REST Benchmark/README.md

  - journald logging
  - auto shutdown on inactivity

-Once - add our service to systemd
+Add our service to systemd (should be executed once).
+This command activate `rest_benchmark` socket on port 8889
 ```
 sudo ./installSystemSocket.sh
 ```